-Kenneth G. Spillias recently retired from the active practice of law after a career of over 44 years in law and government service, though he retains his status as an active member of the Florida Bar.
-He continues to pursue his avocation of writing and is collaborating in the development of a screenplay and future film based on his novels, the Widow's Walk series.
-Kenneth will also remain active in civic and community activities.
+Kenneth G. Spillias recently retired from the active practice of law after a career of over 44 years in law and government service.
+He is following up his novels, the Widow’s Walk series with a non-fiction account of a family’s experiences in Greece and Germany during the Nazi occupation of World War II.
+Kenneth also remains active in civic and community activities.
 He has served as a Palm Beach County Commissioner from 1982-1986, chairing the board in 1984.
 He is also the former Chair of Palm Beach County's Tourist Development Council, Children's Services Council and a variety of other governmental and civic boards.
 He has served on a number of civic and community boards including those of cultural organizations such as the Palm Beach County Council of the Arts (now known as the Cultural Council) and Bob Carter's Actor's Workshop and Repertory Company.
-Kenneth has been married to his wife Monica for 43 years and has three grown children and three grandchildren.
+Kenneth continues to serve on the board of directors of the Literacy Coalition of Palm Beach County, of which he is a founding member and former President.
+Kenneth has been married to his wife Monica for 45 years and has three grown children and three grandchildren.

 Carol A. Roberts attended Palm Beach Community College, University of Miami and Tufts University.
 Over the years, Ms. Roberts has held several official positions in Palm Beach County, including: West Palm Beach City Commissioner; Mayor of West Palm Beach; Palm Beach County Commissioner; Member of the Solid Waste Authority; Member of Tri-Rail Board; Board Member and Development Director Palm Beach Photographic Center; City of West Palm Beach Budget Committee; Chair of the City of West Palm Beach Transportation Committee; member of the City of West Palm Beach Comprehensive Plan Review Board; member of the West Palm Beach Cultural Committee; and member and Chair of the Palm Beach Health Care District.
 Ms. Roberts was married to Hyman J. Roberts for 59 years, is mother to six children and has eleven grandchildren.